kevitay/Java-Collecties-Project/README.md

 ## Adding a Collectie

-1. Start by creating a test class for your new species under `org.collectiespink.collectie.species` under the test root.
+1. Start by creating a test class for your new species under `com.galvanize.collecties.collectie.species` under the test root.
 2. Use the existing species tests as a guide to create your test suite, and by extension, your new species.
 Keep in the mind the following as you work on your species:
-    * You species class (not your test class) will go in `org.collectiespink.collectie.species` under the source root.
+    * You species class (not your test class) will go in `com.galvanize.collecties.collectie.species` under the source root.
     * Your class should `extend Collectie`, the abstract base class of all species.
 This ensures your species has all the methods it needs.
     * Your constructor should **NEVER** take any arguments.
 The application will not work with your species otherwise.
     * Make sure you test and implement **ALL** the required methods, including clone.
 The example test suites can help as a double check.
 3. Once you feel your tests and species is complete, you have to add your species to the master list for it to be available during gameplay.
 To do this:
-    1. open the `CollectieSpecies` enum under `org.collectiespink.collectie.species`.
+    1. open the `CollectieSpecies` enum under `com.galvanize.collecties.collectie.species`.
     2. Use the current entries and comments to guide you through adding your species to the enum.
 You will be adding **ONE LINE** to this file.
 4. With your species tested and added to the master list, you should be able to run the game and have it show up in the wild!